mohamedsorour1998/ConnectX/README.md

 The frontend of ConnectX is built using React and follows a modular component structure.
 It provides a user-friendly interface for interacting with the social media features.
 Refer to the frontend documentation for an overview of the available components and their functionalities.

-## Deployment on AWS EKS
+## Configuring AWS EKS

 ConnectX can be deployed on AWS using EKS (Elastic Kubernetes Service).
-Follow the AWS documentation for detailed instructions on how to set up an EKS cluster and deploy the ConnectX application on it.
+Use the following command to create the required AWS resources using eksctl tool:

+eksctl create cluster \
+--name connectx \
+--version 1.27 \
+--region us-east-1 \
+--nodegroup-name connectx-workers \
+--node-type t2.micro \
+--nodes 2 \
+--nodes-min 1 \
+--nodes-max 4 \
+--ssh-access \
+--ssh-public-key ~/.ssh/id_rsa.pub \
+--managed \
+--vpc-public-subnets=<REPLACE_WITH_YOU_PUBLIC_SUBNETS_IDS_CREATED_FROM_TERRAFORM> \

 ## CI/CD using GitHub Actions